 Visit the Roman Baths

 The Roman Baths is one of the most visited historic sites in the UK.
-It can get very busy, but this is not surprising, as it is one of the most amazing things to do in Bath.
-This fascinating tourist attraction is probably one of the main reasons why so many people visit Bath.
+It can get very busy.
+However, this is not really surprising, as it is one of the top attractions in Bath.
+No doubt, this fascinating tourist attraction is one of the main reasons why so many people visit Bath.

 Astonishingly, the Roman Baths consists of the remains of the original ancient spas used by Romans in days gone by.
 It is on the site of some unique thermal springs, which provide the spa with natural hot water.

-Nowadays, a visit to the Roman Baths comes with a handy guided audio tour, which gives you information about all of the exhibits.
+Nowadays, a visit to the Roman Baths comes with a handy guided audio tour.
+This provides an informative narrative about all of the exhibits.
 It will take you back in time, so you can really imagine what it would have been like to be a Roman at the baths.
 Even better, there is a child-friendly version, narrated by Michael Rosen.

 Top Tip: If your children are lucky enough to have a Blue Peter badge, they can get in for free.

 Bath Abbey is a magnificent building located next to the Roman Baths.
 This is the 3rd church on the site, since the original was built in 757 AD.
 Entrance is free (apart from a donation) and you can admire the stunning glass windows and ornate walls and ceilings.

 Whilst we were there, the children took part in an archaeological project, which involved them cleaning up some Abbey marble, recording the details and labelling it.